 Potential Issues with a Shell & Tube Heat Exchanger

-When vacuum breakers or thermostatic vents are not installed or functional the tube can be sucked in and break.
+- When vacuum breakers or thermostatic vents are not installed or functional the tube can be sucked in and break.

-If the bundle is subjected to temperature extremes (thermal shock), the tubes will develop spiral cracks.
+- If the bundle is subjected to temperature extremes (thermal shock), the tubes will develop spiral cracks.

-On steam applications, harmonics can occur.
-This constant vibration can cause the steel
+- On steam applications, harmonics can occur.
+This constant vibration can cause the steel baffles to eventually cut into the copper tubes.

-Chemical corrosion resulting from interaction between the heat exchanger and the circulated fluids.
+- Chemical corrosion resulting from interaction between the heat exchanger and the circulated fluids.

-Marine film or coating on tubes such as scale, mud, algae and zebra mussels plugging tubes, this results in higher corrosion and restricts heat flow.
+- Marine film or coating on tubes such as scale, mud, algae and zebra mussels plugging tubes, this results in higher corrosion and restricts heat flow.